ken1882/sages_handbook/genso_encyclopedia/ran_yakumo.md

 \page

+### Roleplaying Notes
+- **Personality Traits:** Ran Yakumo is diligent and highly intelligent, often appearing serious and composed.
+She values efficiency and order, diligently performing her duties as Yukari Yakumo's shikigami.
+Ran is polite and respectful, especially towards her master and those she deems worthy of respect.
+Despite her stern exterior, she cares deeply for her own shikigami, Chen, and can show a nurturing side.
+- **Ideals:** Ran is driven by loyalty and a strong sense of responsibility.
+She believes in fulfilling her duties to the best of her ability and upholding the balance and harmony of Gensokyo.
+- **Bonds:** Her primary bond is with Yukari Yakumo, whom she serves faithfully.
+Ran also shares a maternal relationship with her own shikigami, Chen, guiding and protecting her.
+She interacts with other youkai and humans as part of her responsibilities, forming connections based on mutual respect and duty.
+- **Flaws:** Ran can be overly serious and may neglect her own well-being in the pursuit of her duties.
+Additionally, she sometimes forgets her position as a servant and acts on her own volition, which may lead to consequences Yukari does not expect.

-> ## Lore
+## Lore
-> Ran Yakumo is a powerful nine-tailed fox youkai and the shikigami of Yukari Yakumo, one of the most enigmatic and influential figures in Gensokyo.
+Ran Yakumo is a powerful nine-tailed fox youkai and the shikigami of Yukari Yakumo, one of the most enigmatic and influential figures in Gensokyo.
 As a shikigami, Ran is bound to serve Yukari, managing many of her affairs during Yukari's frequent slumbers.
 This includes maintaining barriers, gathering information, and occasionally intervening in incidents that threaten the balance of Gensokyo.
-> She was formerly a resident of the Animal Realm, presumably being one of the many spirits inhabiting it.
+She was formerly a resident of the Animal Realm, presumably being one of the many spirits inhabiting it.
 At one point, disgusted by the beastly ideology that pervaded the place, she fled to Gensokyo.
 It is unknown when Ran met Yukari and became her shikigami.
-> Ran's relationship with her own shikigami, Chen, showcases her nurturing side.
+Ran's relationship with her own shikigami, Chen, showcases her nurturing side.
 She acts as a mentor and caretaker, teaching Chen and guiding her development.
-> Throughout Gensokyo, Ran is known for her intelligence and effectiveness.
+Throughout Gensokyo, Ran is known for her intelligence and effectiveness.
 However, some may view her as distant or unapproachable due to her serious demeanor and focus on duty.
 She occasionally interacts with key figures like Reimu Hakurei and Marisa Kirisame, especially when incidents arise that require her attention.

-### **Adventure Hooks**
+### Adventure Hooks
 Since she often carries out various chores from Yukari, she can basically be everywhere that players can encounter if related to the balance of Gensokyo.
 Is it possible that she lends help to the party if necessary or fighting players in extreme circumstances, but most likely a Danmaku duel rather than actual battle.

 > ##### Author's Notes